Monvillea saxicola: Description

-Praecereus saxicola grows shrubby with sparsely to well branched, upright to spreading, blue green stems of 1.5 to 3 centimeters in diameter.
+Monvillea saxicola grows shrubby with sparsely to well branched, upright to spreading, blue green stems of 1.5 to 3 centimeters in diameter.
 There are 6 to 9 ribs available.
 The 1 to 5 needle-like middle spines are up to 1.5 inches long.
 The 6 to 9 needles are white and have a black tip.
 They are 2 to 6 millimeters long.

 The greenish-white flowers are up to 12 centimeters long.
 The fruits have diameters of up to 3 centimeters.